 Additionally, consider the length of the hose from the machine to the spray gun.
 Though 25 feet is common, some hoses are up to 35 feet.
 If greater mobility is needed, connect a heavy-duty garden hose from the water supply to the pressure washer.
 The hose must be able to handle at least 500 psi.

-Whereas electric pressure washers sometimes need a separate bucket for detergent, gas pressure washers generally have an onboard tank.
+Whereas electric pressure washers sometimes need a separate bucket for detergent, many of the top-rated gas pressure washer options generally have an onboard tank.
 If considering a heavy-duty model, capacity is a feature to check.

 All machines come with a spray gun, which may or may not have a wand extension.
 There will be a number of quick-connect nozzles (usually between four and six) that provide for soap delivery and offer different spray patterns.